 How a Spring Roof Inspection Checklist Helps Cocoa Beach Homes Stay Protected

+A spring roof inspection checklist is simply a step-by-step way to check your roof for damage after winter and before hurricane season.
+Florida roofs deal with year-round stress.
+Even without snow, your roof still faces strong winds, heavy rain, salt air, and intense sun exposure.
+Over time, these conditions wear down materials and create weak points.
 Spring is the ideal time to inspect your roof because it sits between seasons.
 Winter wear has already occurred, and storm season has not fully arrived.
 That gives you a window to make repairs before conditions worsen.
+A proper inspection looks at more than just shingles.
+It includes:- Roof shape and structure

 - Surface materials and wear